svj-aventador/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ## Acknowledgements

 This specification is derived from the [original ripple.txt spec](https://web.archive.org/web/20161007113240/https://wiki.ripple.com/Ripple.txt) and draws inspiration from the [stellar.toml file](https://www.stellar.org/developers/guides/walkthroughs/how-to-complete-stellar-toml.html).
-This specification also incorporates feedback from XRP community members and many past and current Ripple employees.
+This specification also incorporates feedback from SGY community members and many past and current Ripple employees.